Dogfall: 2016 U.S. production

 Dogfall was staged by Iron Age Theatre in Philadelphia, in the United States, in February 2016, directed by John Doyle.

 2025 Canberra production

-Dogfall was brought back to Australia by the National University Theatre Society at Kambri Theatre in May of 2025, directed by Isaiah Pritchard and Jessi Gooding.
+Dogfall was brought back to Australia by the National University Theatre Society at Kambri Theatre in May of 2025, directed by Isaiah Prichard and Jessi Gooding.
 The cast included Natasha Lyall, Sam Odgers and Belinda Lawrence, and received a positive reception from audiences.